Helping others re-emerge stronger and realise better outcomes.

 I am an accredited coach and mentor who has been helping others bring about quantifiable results since 2014.
 On top of that, I have over 20 years of professional experience.
 I am also an author, a skilled facilitator, and a hands-on father.

-Sectors: Technology, Life Sciences, Education, Local & National Government, Energy, Insurance, Standardisation, Construction and Mining.
+Sectors: Technology, Finance, Hospitality, Life Sciences, Education, Local & National Government, Energy, Insurance, Standardisation, Construction, Oil & Gas and Mining.

-Client Profile: Corporate professionals of varying ages and levels, from graduates to VP.
+Client Profile: Corporate professionals of varying ages and levels, from graduates to senior leadership.

 - 1000+ professionals facilitated